CER-REC/conditions/app/components/BubbleChart/InstrumentBubble/README.md

 ## Requirements
-* [ ] Renders nested children bubbles reflecting the size of the instrument
+* [X] Renders nested children bubbles reflecting the size of the instrument
-* [ ] Color of the bubbles are dependent on the category of the instrument
+* [X] Color of the bubbles are dependent on the category of the instrument
 * [ ] If a instrument is already selected, create an arrow at the top and a line from the top to the center
   * [ ] Show the number of conditions

 ## Interaction Requirements
-* [ ] When single bubble is clicked : Should call it's onClick prop which will set/change the selected instrument
+* [X] When single bubble is clicked : Should call it's onClick prop which will set/change the selected instrument
 * [ ] When the mouse is hovered for more than __ seconds: Should call it's onClick prop which will set/change the selected instrument
-* [ ] If clicked outside of selected instrument, return opacity to 100%
-  * [ ] Remove the conditions text of the selected circle

 ## Accessibility Requirements
 * [ ] Keyboard Interaction